aiidateam/aiida-core/docs/source/howto/plugins.rst

 .. note::

-  The python community uses the term 'package' rather loosely.
+  The Python community uses the term 'package' rather loosely.
-  Depending on context, it may refer simply to a folder containing individual python modules or it may include the files necessary for building and installing a package to be distributed via the `python package index (PyPI) <pypi>`_.
+  Depending on context, it may refer simply to a folder containing individual Python modules or it may include the files necessary for building and installing a package to be distributed via the `Python Package Index (PyPI) <pypi>`_.

 .. _packages: https://docs.python.org/2/tutorial/modules.html?highlight=package#packages